nhzaci/FinancialSense/README.md

 # FinancialSense

 ## About
-FinancialSense is a financial tracker with beautiful dashbaords aimed at helping users get an easier overview of their expenditure and aid in saving money
+FinancialSense is a financial tracker with beautiful dashboards aimed at helping users get an easier overview of their expenditure and aid in saving money

 ## Setting up the project